Getting Started with Blazor Pivot Table Component in WebAssembly App

 }

-PivotViewRows – Collection of fields that needs to be displayed in row axis of the pivot table.
+• PivotViewRows – Collection of fields that will be displayed along the row axis of the Pivot Table.

-PivotViewColumns – Collection of fields that needs to be displayed in column axis of the pivot table.
+• PivotViewColumns – Collection of fields that will be displayed along the column axis of the Pivot Table.

-PivotViewValues – Collection of fields that needs to be displayed as aggregated numeric values in the pivot table.
+• PivotViewValues – Collection of fields that will be displayed as aggregated numeric values within the Pivot Table.

-PivotViewFilters - Collection of fields that would act as master filter over the data bound in row, column and value axes of the pivot table.
+• PivotViewFilters – Collection of fields that act as master filters over the data bound to the row, column, and value axes of the Pivot Table.

-In-order to define each field in the respective axis, the following basic properties should be set.
+To define each field in its respective axis, configure the following basic properties:

-- Name: It allows to set the field name from the bound data source.
-It’s casing should match exactly like in the data source and if not set properly, the pivot table will not be rendered.
+• Name: Sets the field name from the bound data source.
+The casing must match exactly as it appears in the data source, otherwise the Pivot Table will not render correctly.

-- Type: It allows to set the summary type of the field.
-By default, SummaryTypes.Sum is applied.
+• Type: Sets the summary type for the field.
+By default, the SummaryTypes.Sum aggregation is applied.

 <SfPivotView TValue="ProductDetails" Height="300">